Configuring Authentication to Event Broker Services

 Follow Continuation References

-Enables or disables the following of continuation references returned by the contacted LDAP server.
-When this parameter is enabled, if an LDAP search does not fully end on the contacted server, the search for relevant entries may continue on up to ten other servers it references.
+Enables the following of continuation references returned by the contacted LDAP server.
+When this option is enabled, if an LDAP search does not fully end on the contacted server, the search for relevant entries may continue on up to ten other servers it references.

 Timeout (Seconds)